fsmMLK/inkscapeCartesianAxes2D/README.md

 **Logarithmic scale:** Set the axis to be represented in log10 scale.
 In such case, the limits of the axis must be both greater than zero.

 **Add grid to X/Y axis:** Draw grid lines in X or Y axes.
-   - *linear scale:* The grid lines will be placed at each tick marks
+   - *linear scale:* The grid lines will be placed at each tick mark
-   - *logarithmic scale:* The grid lines will be placed dividing each decade in 10 parts in at each tick marks
+   - *logarithmic scale:* The grid lines will be placed dividing each decade in 10 parts

+**Add ticks to X/Y axis:** Draw tick marks with associated values in X or Y axes.

-**X/Y tick step:** Tick marks interval in plot units.
+**X/Y tick step:** Tick marks interval  in units of your chart.
 This value is not referenced to  in logarithmic scale

 Ex: limits from -1 to 1, with tick step of 0.5 will produce ticks at -1, -0.5, 0, 0.5, 1